 EU citizens relocating to the Netherlands are required to register at the local municipality if they plan to stay for more than four months.
 Doing so allows the BRP (Basisregistratie personen) to keep their records up to date in order to allocate taxes and resources accurately to each municipality based on their population.

-Anyone visiting the country for less than four months should follow the procedure for short stay migrants: anyone who comes to the Netherlands to work or study should in fact register and still needs a BSN number.
+Anyone visiting the country for less than four months should follow the procedure for short stay migrants: anyone who comes to the Netherlands to work or study should in fact register and still needs a BSN number and you can register as a non-resident in the Non-residents Records Database (RNI) using your address abroad.
 Failing to register a correct address after relocating to the Netherlands, or presenting incorrect documents upon registration, could result in fines of up to 325 euros.

 How to register

 You should visit your local gemeente within five days of arrival to register your new address.
 If you don’t have a fixed address yet, you should proceed to registration as soon as your contract of lease or rent is finalised.
 Registering your new address in the Netherlands is free of charge, but you will need to make an appointment beforehand, with your local town hall: you will then receive a confirmation by post or e-mail, where you’ll also find a list of all the documents you should bring at your appointment.
 To make your life easier, we also have this list of unforgettable documents in order to make your registration successful:

 - a form of identification (valid passport or identity card, driving licence will not be accepted)

 - your original birth certificate in either Dutch, English, French, or German (documents in other languages will need to be officially translated and may also require notarising)

 - If applicable, a foreign marriage certificate, certificate of registered partnership or divorce